Homeowner's Guide to Wetlands

 Landscape around wetlands with native plants and non-invasive species.
 Keep your lawn well back from the edge of the wetlands and let attractive native plants thrive – lists and sources for attractive foliage and flowering natives is in this guide.
 Most importantly, don’t mow the wetlands or cut the shrubs to improve water views!

-If you have to build or dig in or near the wetlands, you need to get a permit.
-For properties on tidal waters – along the Chesapeake Bay and its tidal rivers and creeks – you also have to check with local regulators for anything you do 100 feet from the upper edge of the wetlands.
+If you have to build or dig in or near the wetlands, you need to get a permit from the state prior to doing any work.
+For properties on tidal waters – along the Chesapeake Bay and its tidal rivers and creeks – if you are working within 100 feet of the shoreline or the upper edge of the tidal wetlands, you also have to check with local regulators under the Chesapeake Bay Preservation Act.

 What if I Have Waterfront Property?

-if you are along the shoreline in a locality east of interstate 95, you have to comply with the Chesapeake Bay Preservation Act, a program designed to protect the shoreline buffers behind wetlands.
-If your planned shoreline activities are within 100 feet of the upland edge of the tidal wetlands, you will have to include this area in your plans and check with your local govdernment.
+If you are along the shoreline in a locality east of interstate 95, you have to comply with the Chesapeake Bay Preservation Act, a program designed to protect the shoreline buffers behind wetlands.
+If your planned shoreline activities are within 100 feet of the upland edge of the tidal wetlands, you will have to include this area in your plans and check with your local government.